WhiteJP/WiFiTrackingSocialLicence/sldata_info.md

 `scenario` -- The scenario presented to the participant.
 Note, each particpant was shown three scenarios.
 Coded as follows:

-  1. Work Records
+  1. 'Work Records'
-  2. Memory for Where
+  2. 'Memory for Where'
-  3. Serving you Better
+  3. 'Serving you Better'
-  4. Safe Campus
+  4. 'Safe Campus'
-  5. Student Well-being Project
+  5. 'Student Well-being Project'
-  6. Project Move
+  6. 'Project Move'
-  7. Project TRIIBE
+  7. 'Project TRIIBE'
-  8. Project QueueSense
+  8. 'Project QueueSense'
-  9. Project Fluloc
+  9. 'Project Fluloc'
-  10. Project Precinct Change Management
+  10. 'Project Precinct Change Management'
-  11. Academic Performance
+  11. 'Academic Performance'

 `scenario_check` -- Participant response to attention / comprehension check question.
 Answer coded to  correspond to the scenario to which it relates.
 For participants to pass the attention check the value in `scenario` and `scenario_check` must be the same for each of their 3 scenarios.